 It was in 2006, while browsing through a second hand book shop, that I really found Ayurveda when I came

 across Deepak Chopra's book " Perfect Health".
-Although i had come across snippets about Ayurveda in other books
+Although I had come across snippets about Ayurveda in other books, I found this

-own ill health and a determined quest for well being over the last 25 years or so.
+own ill health and a determined quest for well being.
 I own a library of healing literature

 which I continue to add and dip into on a frequent basis, updating my knowledge as I continue to research and study